Chase Dealer Services - Setting the Pace Newsletter

-Chase Auto tests new dealer floor plan product for subscription services
+Chase Auto tests dealer floor plan product for subscription services

 The Germain Motor Company tests the concept in Columbus, Ohio

-While the market is small and new, there is a growing segment of consumers who prefer to access vehicles via new forms of mobility that are more flexible than traditional ownership models.
+There is a growing segment of consumers who prefer to access vehicles in new ways that are more flexible than traditional ownership models.